The Common Types of English Conjunctions (with Examples)

 Let’s break up the following conjunctions using each of these three categories.
 We’ll start with the simplest type (coordinating conjunctions) before moving on to more difficult territory.

-There are seven coordinating conjunctions, and there’s actually an easy way to remember them.
-Just use the acronym FANBOYS: for, and, nor, but, or, yet, so.
+There are seven coordinating conjunctions and it’s easy to remember them with the acronym FANBOYS: for, and, nor, but, or, yet, so.

 Here are the definitions and uses of each coordinating conjunction, as well as some example sentences.